Michael Voltaggio: Television appearances

 Voltaggio was the winner of the sixth season of Top Chef, Bravo's cooking competition reality show, where he competed with his brother, Bryan Voltaggio.
 The two ended in the finale, alongside Kevin Gillespie, with Michael winning the contest.
-Top Chef Head Judge Tom Colicchio said of Voltaggio, “Out of all the cooks that have come through the show, Michael is the most talented—both from a sensibility and technical standpoint.
+Top Chef judge Tom Colicchio said of Voltaggio, “Out of all the cooks that have come through the show, Michael is the most talented—both from a sensibility and technical standpoint.
 He has the chops to pull off what he’s trying to do.”

 Voltaggio appeared in September 2010 on the finale of season seven of Top Chef and as a guest judge in Season 3 of Top Chef Canada.
 His sous-chef, Mei Lin, won Top Chef, season 12.

 Voltaggio appeared twice on the American sitcom Young & Hungry as himself, in the 2014 pilot episode and in the episode "Young & Amnesia".
-He also made a cameo as chef Julio Proust on the sitcom “Suburgatory” in 2013.
+He also made a cameo as chef Julio Proust on the sitcom Suburgatory in 2013.
 He has appeared as himself in a season 5 story arc in Lucifer (TV series) (Netflix).

 Voltaggio competed against Bobby Flay on Iron Chef America in Battle Iberico.
 He has appeared on Tournament of Champions, competing against his brother, Bryan Voltaggio.

 He was a guest judge in the Season 3 finale of Vice's Bong Appétit.

 On March 14, 2022, a new show started airing on the Food Network called The Julia Child Challenge, on which he's a judge along with Antonia Lofaso.
 He also periodically judges and competes on Guy's Grocery Games.

 In 2022, Voltaggio was handpicked by Bobby Flay to be one of his three culinary Titans on Bobby's Triple Threat.

 In April 2024, Voltaggio and his brother were guest judges in the first season of the Food Network show 24 in 24: Last Chef Standing.

+In September 2025, Voltaggio appeared on Celebrity Family Feud on Bobby Flay's team.

+In December 2025, Voltaggio and his brother competed as a team in the first season of the Food Network show Tournament of Champions: All-Star Christmas and won.

 Personal life

 Voltaggio has three daughters; two with ex-wife Kerri Adams, and one with wife Bria Vinaite.
 The older two children reside in West Virginia with their mother.

 From mid-2019 to mid-2021, Voltaggio was in a relationship with fashion designer and entrepreneur, Sami Miro.

-Voltaggio married actress Bria Vinaite on November 18, 2022, in Hawaii.
+Voltaggio married actress Bria Vinaite on November 18, 2022, in Hawai'i.

+In 2023, he was one of the chefs who cooked for World Central Kitchen's Feeding Hope dinner in Los Angeles.